 - >> Workers will be able to take time off when they are ill, injured, or receiving medical care.
-This includes mental and physical illnesses, as well as time off for preventive care. - >> Workers can also use their time to care for family members, and family is broadly defined to reflect diverse family arrangements.
-Under the HFA, workers will be able to use their time when their child, parent, spouse, domestic partner, or other relative to whom the worker has a similarly close relationship is ill, injured, or getting medical care. - >> Time off under the law can also be used for domestic violence and sexual assault victims to address their safety, as well as their medical needs. - >>> Employers can require reasonable notice.
+This includes mental and physical illnesses, as well as time off for preventive care. - >> Workers will earn up to 56 hours of paid sick time a year, which they will accrue at a rate of 1 hour of paid sick leave for every 30 hours worked.
+Employers with fewer than 15 employees may meet the law's requirements by providing unpaid sick time that otherwise meets all of the law's requirements. - Workers can also use their time to care for family members, and family is broadly defined to reflect diverse family arrangements.
+Under the HFA, workers will be able to use their time when their child, parent, spouse, domestic partner, or other relative to whom the worker has a similarly close relationship is ill, injured, or getting medical care.
+Workers can also use their time to attend a child's school meeting or a meeting at a family member's place of care that is necessitated by the family member's health condition or disability. - >> Time off under the law can also be used for domestic violence and sexual assault victims to address their safety, as well as their medical needs. - Employers can require reasonable notice.
 For foreseeable absences like doctors' appointments, employers can require up to 7 days advance notice.
-For other absences, employers can require notice as soon as practicable. - >> Employers who already provide comparable paid time off will not be required to offer additional time.
-If an employer provides at least the same amount of time required by the HFA and that time can be used for the same purposes and under the same conditions as time off under the HFA, that employer will not be required to provide more time off.
+For other absences, employers can require notice as soon as practicable. continued

+- >>> Employers who already provide comparable paid time off will not be required to offer additional time.
+If an employer provides at least the same amount of time required by the HFA and that time can be used for the same purposes and under the same conditions as time off under the HFA, that employer will not be required to provide more time off. - >> The law prohibits retaliation and discrimination against employees for exercising their sick time rights and provides strong enforcement when violations do occur.